What is the Dynamic Support Register (DSR)?

 When you get the referral you will be contacted to discuss your child’s inclusion on the Dynamic Support Register.

-We know that the needs of young people can change quickly, so this register is intended to help early identification of increased risk and help us to proactively support them in the community.
+We know that the needs of young people can change quickly, so this register is intended to help early identification of increased risk and to help us proactively support them in the community.

 The register will be reviewed monthly by a local specialist team and will be maintained and updated by the Somerset Foundation Trust’s Child and Adolescent Mental Health team.